-The One-Year Master's Council consists of the MM, MAcc, and MSCM Student Association Executive Board Members, as well as three cross-program chairs who seek to represent the collective one-year master's student population equally in all matters of business.
-Cross-program chairs include Philanthropy, Athletics, and DEI (Diversity, Equity and Inclusion).
-These positions are elected annually at orientation and rotate between the three degree programs.
+The One-Year Master's Council consists of the executive members of the Master of Business Analytics, Master of Accounting, Master of Management, and Master of Supply Chain Management student associations, as well as three cross-program chairs who seek to represent the collective one-year master's student population equally in all matters of business.
+Cross-program chairs include Philanthropy, Athletics, and DEI (Diversity, Equity, and Inclusion).
+These positions are elected annually at orientation and rotate among the four degree programs.

 Apex Trading Group is a premier financial organization at the University of Michigan emphasizing portfolio management and professional development.